Discovery of the Brain’s Lymphatic System

-Reich and group’s research, however, did not decipher how this newly discovered system works.
-Costantino Iadecola of Weill Cornell Medical College, New York said that it’s yet to be found out if the lymphatic vessels in the brain take in fluid and other solutes from the brain parenchyma as the mouse vessels do.
+However, Reich and the group’s research did not decipher how this newly discovered system works.
+Costantino Iadecola of Weill Cornell Medical College, New York, said that it’s yet to be found out if the lymphatic vessels in the brain take in fluid and other solutes from the brain parenchyma as the mouse vessels do.

 The Glymphatic System

 The glymphatic system consists of fluids that were discovered in mice and humans.
 The University of Rochester described the glymphtatic system as the brain’s “waste-clearance system” in 2015.
-The glymphatic system not only helps in removing waste from the brain but also helps fuel it by transporting glucose, amino acids, lipids, and neurotransmitters.
+The glymphatic system helps remove waste from the brain and helps fuel it by transporting glucose, amino acids, lipids, and neurotransmitters.

 Reich believes that brain parenchyma is rinsed by the glymphatic fluid, which eventually ends up in the dura’s lymphatic channels.
 His team’s discovery shows just how elaborate the whole system is.

-Reich also explained that some waste is carrying fluid leaves our skull through tiny pores, mostly atop our noses.
+Reich also explained that some waste carries fluid that leaves our skull through tiny pores, mostly atop our noses.
 Then it is absorbed into the lymphatic system through the nose’s mucous membrane.
 Then it goes down the lymph nodes of the neck.